 Air pressure wine openers come with a needle which pierces the cork.

+A simple push, pump and pop operation.
 Push the needle into the cork then apply a pumping action.
-Pressure is produced by pushing air into the bottle.
-After a few pumps, the cork will ‘pop’.
-Add on the bottle top aerator to the wine bottle.
+Pressure is produced by pushing air into the bottle and after a few pumps, the cork will ‘pop’.

-Butler’s Thief corkscrew Ah-So Wine Bottle Opener
+Ah-So Wine Opener

 The purpose of this bottle opener is to open a bottle of wine without damaging the cork.
 The cork can then be added to a collection.

-The two prongs slide between the bottle and the cork.
+Two prongs slide between the bottle and the cork.
 Once the opener is inserted as deeply as possible into the bottle, twist until cork pops and carefully pull out, keeping the cork undamaged.

 How Do Wine Openers Work?